 A small village nestled in the mystical Parvati Valley amidst the majestic mountains, Kheerganga is a picturesque village that is situated at the height of 2690m making it an ideal destination for trekking enthusiasts.
 It is a respite away from the hustle and bustle of touristy places, it gives you a chance to admire the scenic beauty of the Himalayas and nature.
 Reaching to the top demands an arduous 13km on-foot journey from Barshaini.
 Once you have arrived, the lush greenery and the hot water spring will welcome you to wash away your fatigue and endure an enthralling view of the mountains.

-Highlights: Trekking, witness Rudra Nag and Sheshnag waterfalls.
+Things to do: Trekking, witness Rudra Nag

 Dharamshala is the city that is home to the Dalai Lama and the Tibetan government-in-exile.
 Witness the bustling markets of Dharamshala, the fluttering prayer flags and the Tibetan chantings coming out of the temples.
 This bustling hill station is the prime attraction in Himachal Pradesh which is situated at an altitude of 1,500m and surrounded by dense pine forests, it serves as an ideal getaway for both leisure and adventure travelers.

-3. McLeod Ganj
+3. McLeod Ganj – Little Lhasa

 Known famously as Little Lhasa, it famous around the world for being home to the Tibetan spiritual leader the Dalai Lama.
 It’s a quaint town that is situated near the upper Dharamshala.
 Nestled amidst the majestic Himalayan mountains, this town is blessed with picturesque sceneries and landscapes by a prominent influence of the Tibetans.
 This destination is popular amongst trekking enthusiasts as it serves as a passageway to the famous Triund trek that serves as a spot to witness breathtaking views of the snow-capped peaks, you’ll truly feel on top of the world!

-Highlights: Dalai Lama Temple, Triund Trek
+Key attraction: Dalai Lama Temple, Triund Trek